GabeScott/standard-works-vault/General Conference/1981 April - Life—A Great Proving Ground.md

 The Savior constantly emphasized the doctrine of loving your neighbor, of unselfishness and sacrifice.
 Let me suggest, therefore, the advisability of engaging in some work that involves service to our fellowman and some sacrifice of our time, talents, and means.

-Remember the words of King Benjamin: “When ye are in the service of your fellow beings ye are only in the service of your God.”
-(Mosiah 2:17.)
+Remember the words of King Benjamin: “When ye are in the service of your fellow beings ye are only in the service of your God.” ([[Mosiah 2.17|Mosiah 2:17]].)

 We should also appreciate that talents are developed by use, and they will not grow and multiply unless they are used.
 This principle was clearly taught in the Savior’s parable.